anderles/laravento-dev/readme.md

 #### Anotations

-Route and Event anotation included? see official documentation for details http://laravelcollective.com/docs/5.0/annotations
+Route and Event anotation already included, see official documentation for details http://laravelcollective.com/docs/5.0/annotations

 #### Themes and layouts